Schedule | Agenda

 10:00 AM – 11:00 AM | BREAKOUT SESSIONS I

-Session A: Indigenizing the A/E/C Industry – Powerful Teachings to Elevate Tribal Communities– Scott Moore y Medina, AIA, AICAE-Architect, Director, EAPC, Design Corps & Theodore Edaakie, AIA, NCARB, Architect, Studio Southwest Architect, AICE
+Session A: Indigenizing the A/E/C Industry – Powerful Teachings to Elevate Tribal Communities– Scott Moore y Medina, AIA, AICAE-Architect, Director, EAPC, Design Corps & Theodore Edaakie, AIA, NCARB, Architect, Studio Southwest Architect, AICE | Willow

-Session B: Rapid Fire Presentations – Accelerating Progress, Revolutionizing Sustainable Housing, and IHS Construction Forecast– Scott Fillerup, Sr. Project Manager and Matthew Merginthaler , Sr. Project Manager, IHS; Stanford Lake, Hooghan LLC, & Sara Yanez, CEO, Skyland, Kendra Bennett, National Account Manager, Dr. Ryan Cox, Field Operations, Skyland 3D
+Session B: Rapid Fire Presentations – Accelerating Progress, Revolutionizing Sustainable Housing, and IHS Construction Forecast– Scott Fillerup, Sr. Project Manager and Matthew Merginthaler , Sr. Project Manager, IHS; Stanford Lake, Hooghan LLC, & Sara Yanez, CEO, Skyland, Kendra Bennett, National Account Manager, Dr. Ryan Cox, Field Operations, Skyland 3D. | Cholla

-Session C: A Master Planning Approach for the LeChee Business Park Redevelopment Plan-Tamarah Begay, President/Principal-in-Charge, Indigenous Design Studio + Architecture, LLC & Kim Kanuho, President, Fourth World Design Group, LLC
+Session C: A Strategic Master Planning Approach for an Industrial Park Development on Tribal Lands-Trevina Martinez, Designer, Indigenous Design Studio + Architecture, LLC & Kim Kanuho, President, Fourth World Design Group, LLC. | Yucca

 11:00 – 11:15 AM | BREAK